 “Birth Tourism” Restricted by New State Department Rule

 The State Department has published a Jan.
 24 rule taking aim at birth tourism.
 The rule prohibits issuance of a B-2 (visitor for pleasure) visa if the applicant’s primary purpose for traveling to the U.S. is to gain citizenship for a child by giving birth in the U.S. The new rule will not prohibit pregnant… Continue reading “Birth Tourism” Restricted by New State Department Rule

 FAQ: Expeditious Naturalization for Spouses of U.S. Citizens Employed Abroad

 This FAQ gives quick answers to common questions about expeditious naturalization under section 319(b) for spouses of U.S. citizens employed abroad.
 For more detailed information, see Expeditious Naturalization under Section 319(b) for Spouses of U.S. Citizens Employed Abroad.

 Most applicants for naturalization must first reside in the U.S. as a lawful permanent resident for a continuous period of 5 years.
 However, that requirement can be waived if you are eligible for expeditious naturalization based on your U.S. citizen spouse’s employment abroad for one of the following types of employers: an American firm or corporation… Continue reading See if You Are Eligible for Expeditious Naturalization

-A member of the U.S. Congress may be willing to inquire with a Federal immigration agency, such as U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of State (DOS), if you are having problems with your case.
+If you are having problems with your immigration case, a member of the U.S. Congress may be willing to inquire with a Federal immigration agency, such as U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of State (DOS) on your behalf.